 Fees can be "packaged" into your company's retirement plan in a number of ways making it difficult for even the most experienced CFO or HR Director to know exactly what their employees are paying.
 No bills are sent and the fee disclosures can be difficult to find and understand.
 But make no mistake, the fees are there and they take a big bite out of your employee's retirement accounts.

 Below is a list of the top five most common ways 401(k) and 403(b) recordkeepers "package" hidden and confusing fees into retirement plans.
-Those overseeing their company's retirement plan (HR/CFO/Owner/etc.) have a legal fiduciary responsibility to understand the fees their employees pay and determine if they are "fair and reasonable."
+Those overseeing their company's retirement plan have a legal fiduciary responsibility to understand any fees their employees pay and determine if they are "fair and reasonable."

 1. Asset Management Charges (AMC)

-Asset Management Charges (AMC), sometimes called Mortality & Expense (M&E), are a percentage of assets taken from plan assets in addition to fund management fees.
-Some record keepers do a good job of disclosing these fees, however many do not.
-Since the record keeper already holds your plan's assets, these fees can be taken from employee accounts without a bill or invoice.
-These charges go largely unnoticed by employees and employers/fiduciaries.
+Asset Management Charges (AMC), sometimes called Mortality & Expense (M&E) fees, are taken as a percentage of plan assets in addition to fund management fees.
+Some recordkeepers do a good job of disclosing these fees, however many do not.
+Since the recordkeeper already holds plan assets, these fees can be taken from employee accounts without a bill or invoice.
+These charges go largely unnoticed by employers and the employees who pay them.

-AMC's can be 10X more than the fund management expense and can add up to $150k+ over the career of an average employee.*
+AMC's can be 10X more than fund management expenses and can add up to $150,000+ over the career of an average employee.

-Key Fiduciary Action: Plan fiduciaries need to know if their plan has an AMC, M&E or other asset based fee above and beyond the fund expense ratios in their plan.
-These fees, as with all participant paid fees, need to be evaluated regularly and determined if they are "fair and reasonable."
+Key Fiduciary Action: Plan fiduciaries should know if their plan has an AMC, M&E or other asset-based fee above and beyond the fund expense ratios for the investments in their plan.
+These fees, as with all participant-paid fees, need to be evaluated regularly (every 2-3 years) and determined if they are "fair and reasonable."
 Fee evaluations should be documented in the plan’s fiduciary files.

 2. Loaded Mutual Funds

-Mutual fund companies have created multiple share classes that offer different versions of the same underlying fund - with the only difference being fees.
+Many mutual fund companies have created multiple share classes of their funds, with the only difference between them being their expense ratios.
 For example, ABC Growth Fund might offer six share classes, R1, R2, R3, R4, R5 and R6.
 The only difference between the ABC Growth R1 and ABC Growth R6 might be an additional 1% in fees that are passed back to the recordkeeper.
 A 1% fee difference in a mid-sized 401(k) plan could add up to millions of dollars over a 10-to-20-year period.

-Key Fiduciary Action: Knowing which share class your plan offers and who is getting what fees from the fund managers is an important (and required) step for employers to understand total plan fees and determining whether they are “fair and reasonable.”
+Key Fiduciary Action: Know which share class of funds your retirement plan offers and how much revenue recordkeepers, TPA’s and advisors are getting.
+This is an important (and required) step for employers in understanding total plan fees and determining whether they are “fair and reasonable.”

-A growing trend of fee packaging is the use of the Stable Value (cash/fixed/money market equivalents) to subsidize plan pricing.
+A growing trend of fee packaging is the use of a Stable Value or Guaranteed Investment Contract (GIC) to subsidize plan pricing.
 These investments are often included in a plan’s fund line-up as the low-risk cash or money market option.
-If you have received a quote from a service provider recently and the fee appears too good to be true, it's possibly because they are subsidizing record keeping and administration fees by adding extra fees to the Stable Value fund that they manage.
+If you have received a quote from a recordkeeper and the fee appears too good to be true, it's possibly because they are subsidizing their fees by adding extra revenue to the Stable Value or GIC investment option that they manage.

-Key Fiduciary Action: Understand the Stable Value or Fixed Account option your plan uses and if it subsidizes plan administrative fees.
-Most record keepers offer a Stable Value option that does not disproportionately subsidize plan fees versus other plan investments, which would be considered a fiduciary "best practice."
-If participants are paying for administrative fees, they should be fairly allocated across participants.
+Key Fiduciary Action: Understand the Stable Value or GIC option your plan uses and if it subsidizes plan administrative fees.
+Most recordkeepers offer a Stable Value option that does not disproportionately subsidize plan fees versus other plan investments, which would be considered a fiduciary "best practice."
+If participants are paying for administrative fees, they should be fairly allocated across all participants.

-Many record keepers also manage their own mutual funds.
-Profit margins for managing funds is typically significantly higher than for providing record keeping services, so there is a huge incentive for this practice.
-Record keepers may offer a low cost or "free" 401k plan, but in exchange require the plan to use some or all of their "proprietary" mutual funds.
+Many recordkeepers also manage their own mutual funds.
+Profit margins for managing mutual funds is often significantly higher than for providing recordkeeping services, so there is a financial incentive to promote their use.
+Recordkeepers may offer a "free" 401k plan, but in exchange require the use of some or all their "proprietary" mutual funds.
 There is no “free” 401(k) or 403(b) plan.

 Key Fiduciary Action: When choosing investment options for your plan, consider the funds based upon their merits and not whether their use will reduce administrative fees.
 When the lines are blurred on why funds are selected, fiduciaries can be exposing themselves to additional liability and employees to higher fees.

 5. Managed Accounts

 While managed accounts can be a valuable service and an improvement over one-size-fits-all target date funds, their utilization comes into question when they subsidize overall plan administration fees.
 Managed account services often have fees that range from 0.30% to 0.70%, which may be 3X-5X the total administrative cost for the plan.